U.S. Bank Brokerage Account Review

 U.S. Bancorp Investments is registered with FINRA and the SEC as both a broker-dealer (for its brokerage accounts) and an investment advisor (for its managed accounts).
 Its FINRA ID # is 17868, and its SEC ID # is 801-68122.

 The company has been registered since 1986.
-It has 25 disclosures on its FINRA profile, which is a small number for 37 years of business.
+It has 25 disclosures on its FINRA profile, which is a small number for a firm with a long operating history.
 It is registered in all 50 states plus the District of Columbia and Puerto Rico.

 On top of the securities watchdogs, U.S. Bancorp Investments is also a member of SIPC, which provides insurance on both self-directed and investment-advisory accounts up to program limits.